OfficeDev/outlook-dev-docs/docs/actionable-messages/auto-invoke.md

 Actionable messages allow users to take quick actions on an email message, often based on data presented in the card.
 However, sometimes data changes after the actionable message has been sent.
 For example, your service might send an actionable message to multiple approvers asking them to approve or reject a request.
 One approver approves the request, but the actionable message in the other approver's mailbox still asks for approval.
 Now, with the `autoInvokeAction` property on actionable messages, you can provide an HTTP endpoint to retrieve an up-to-date Adaptive Card payload with the latest information when the user opens the email in Outlook.

+> [!IMPORTANT]
+> Refreshing the actionable message when the user opens it has a direct impact on the perceived performance of your actionable message solution.
+It is crucial that your service that supplies the updated card meet the performance requirements described in [Implementing the Web API](#implementing-the-web-api).

 ## Using autoInvokeAction

 In order to use this feature, your card must use the [Adaptive Card](adaptive-card.md) format.
 The [autoInvokeAction](adaptive-card.md#additional-properties-on-the-adaptivecard-type) property is an Outlook-specific property added to the AdaptiveCard type.
 The value of this property is an [Action.Http](adaptive-card.md#actionhttp) action with the `method` set to `POST`.
 The `url` property specifies a Web API endpoint in your service that will provide the updated Adaptive Card payload.